kzndotsh/awesome-discordpy/readme.md

 - [Discord.py Changelog](https://discordpy.readthedocs.io/en/latest/whats_new.html) - Official changelog for Discord.py.
 - [Discord.py GitHub](https://github.com/Rapptz/discord.py) - Official GitHub repository for Discord.py.
 - [Discord.py Discord Server](https://discord.gg/dpy) - Official Discord server for Discord.py.

-## Forks and Wrappers

-- [disnake](https://github.com/DisnakeDev/disnake) - A modern, easy to use, feature-rich, and async-ready API wrapper for Discord written in Python.
-- [nextcord](https://github.com/nextcord/nextcord) - A Python wrapper for the Discord API forked from discord.py.
-- [Novus](https://github.com/Voxel-Fox-Ltd/Novus) - An asyncio Python wrapper around the Discord API, forked off of Rapptz's Discord.py.
-- [pycord](https://github.com/Pycord-Development/pycord) - Pycord, a maintained fork of discord.py, is a python wrapper for the Discord API.
-- [mccoderpy/discord.py-message-components](https://github.com/mccoderpy/discord.py-message-components) - A "fork" of discord.py library made by Rapptz with implementation of the Discord Message-Components & many other features by mccoderpy.
-- [tibue99/ezcord](https://github.com/tibue99/ezcord) - An easy-to-use extension for Discord.py and Pycord.

 ## Libraries and Extensions